Rental agreement with a guarantor

 • Lacking sufficient credit history

-The most important thing to understand is that if something goes wrong, you will be financially responsible.
-Even if you were not directly involved or someone else caused the damage, you will carry the full responsibility.
+The most important thing to understand is that if something goes wrong, the guarantor will be financially responsible.
+Even if the guarantor is not directly involved or someone else caused the damage, the guarantor will carry the full responsibility.
 In the worst case, this could lead to legal action.

 Being a guarantor is a serious commitment.
-Make sure the tenant understands their responsibilities, including paying rent on time, taking care of the home, and following the terms of the agreement.
+The guarantor has to make sure the tenant understands their responsibilities, including paying rent on time, taking care of the home, and following the terms of the agreement.
 It is important to have open communication and encourage responsible behaviour.

-The good news is that if the tenant meets their obligations, pays rent consistently, and respects the property, your involvement won’t be needed.
+The good news is that if the tenant meets their obligations, pays rent consistently, and respects the property, the guarantor's involvement won’t be needed.

 As a guarantor, your involvement is simple and only needed if a problem arises.